garabed31415/repo002/README.md

 # repo002
-This is coming together ncely!
-This is my my own lerning purposes
+This is coming together nicely!
+This is for my own learning purposes.